Frederick Hamilton (soldier): Birth and origins

 Frederick was born about 1590 in Scotland, probably at Paisley.
 He was the youngest of the five sons that lived to adulthood of Claud Hamilton and his wife Margaret Seton.
 His father was the 1st Lord Paisley.
 His father's family descended from Walter FitzGilbert, the founder of the House of Hamilton, who had received the barony of Cadzow from Robert the Bruce.
 Frederick's mother was a daughter of George Seton, 7th Lord Seton by his wife Isobel Hamilton.
 Both parents were Scottish and seem also to have been both Catholic.
 They had married in 1574.

 Several of his siblings died in their infancy or childhood.
 Six reached adulthood and are listed in his father's article.

 His mother died in March 1616.

 Plantation

 He and his brothers James, Claud, and George were involved in James VI and I's Plantations of Ireland.
 In March 1620, he was given the quarter of Carrowrosse in the Barony of Dromahair in northern County Leitrim.
-Leitrim is in the Province of Connaught but northern Leitrim lies along the border with Ulster.
+Leitrim is in the Province of Connacht but northern Leitrim lies along the border with Ulster.
 Over the next two decades he increased his estate to 18,000 acres (73 km2).
 All that land had been seized from the O'Rourke clan in the Plantation of Leitrim.